grpc/proposal/A36-xds-for-servers.md

 To serve RPCs, the XdsServer must have its xDS configuration, provided via a Listener resource and potentialy other related resources.
-When its xDS configuration is unavailable the server must be in a "not serving" mode.
+When its xDS configuration is missing or unknown the server must be in a "not serving" mode.
 This is ideally implemented by not `listen()`ing on the port.
 If that is impractical an implementation may be `listen()`ing on the port, but it must also `accept()` and immediately `close()` connections, making sure to not send any data to the client (e.g., no TLS ServerHello nor HTTP/2 SETTINGS).
 With either behavior, client connection attempts will quickly fail and clients would not perform further attempts without a backoff.
 Load balancing policies like `pick_first` would naturally attempt connections to any remaining addresses to quickly find an operational backend.
 However, the `accept()`+`listen()` approach will be improperly detected as server liveness for TCP heath checking.

 If the xDS bootstrap is missing or invalid, implementations would ideally fail XdsServer startup, but it is also acceptable to consider it a lack of xDS